 1. Ensure that the student’s parent or guardian is notified regarding the questioning and detainment or an attempt at notification is made;

 2. Document the time and manner in which notification occurred or was attempted;

 3. Make reasonable efforts to ensure that the student’s parent or guardian is present during the questioning, or if the parent or guardian cannot be present during questioning, ensure that a school social worker, school psychologist, school nurse, school guidance counselor, or other mental health professional is present; and

 4. Make reasonable efforts to ensure that a law enforcement officer with training in promoting safe interactions and communications with youth is present during the questioning, if practicable.

 School grounds means school property during regular hours when school is in session and students are present.
-Law enforcement officers includes school resource officers and school security personnel, as well as uniformed police officers.

 1. to prevent bodily harm or injury;